 At the end of Part 1, Devin had just been pulled over by police, with a car full of drugs, and contemplated suicide in that moment.
 He faced a long list of charges, all which carried a maximum sentence of life in prison.

 Fortunately, Devin didn’t spend that long behind bars.
 At 29, he’s still young, recently out of prison, has a new outlook on life, a job, and is taking things one day at a time.

 Hear how Devin dealt with prison and kept clean, what’s motivating him to stay away from drugs and alcohol now, and some inspiring words for other people who may find themselves in a similar situation.

-Host and Producer: Karla Stephens-Tolstoy
+Host: Karla Stephens-Tolstoy

 Editor and Co-Producer: Joel at East Coast Radio Creative